WoodoLee/WoodoLee.github.io/_pages/about.md

 I want to develop the useful tools for people based on my skills.

-# Research Experiences
+<em># Research Experiences
 my google scholar : [Google Scholar](https://scholar.google.com/citations?user=0vN_HG0AAAAJ&hl=ko,"Google Scholar link")

 # Projects
 ## Software
 ### Monte Carlo simulation
+###
-This is simulation with monte carlo algorithm.
+I am developing simulation with monte carlo algorithm.
 I generated Big data(10^11) to anlysis the systematic error in my experiement.
 I am using Geant4 simualtion tools which is c++ package for particle physicist.
 ### Track Fitter
 This is fitting program with kalman filter algorithm.
 I fitted the distorted helix track.
-It works well with high efficiency.
 I am using GenFit package which is useful tools for c++ package
 ### Trak Finder
 This is track finding packager with Machine Learing algorithm in a long term plane.
 It is working with low efficiency.